HuitingFENG/PROJECT_StudentSystem/README.md

 Check if the application works correctly, otherwise troubleshoot problems to be able to run the application

-Create a Docker image
+Go to the directory AppBackEnd and create a dockerfile

+    cd AppBackend
+    touch dockerfile
+Copy the provided dockerfile and save it and then create a Docker image (open the docker desktop if necessary)

+    docker build -t appbackend:1.0 .
-Publish the Docker image to the Docker Hub
+Publish the Docker image to the Docker Hub (login if necessary)

-Create a Kubernetes deployment

-Create a Kubernetes service
+    docker images
+    docker tag $appbackend1.0ImageID $dockerHubID/appbackend:1.0
+    docker push $dockerHubID/appbackend:1.0

+Return to the root of project and create a .yaml files with the provided codes (appbackend-deployment, appbackend-service)

+    cd ..
+    touch app-deployment.yaml
+Apply the .yaml to create an appbackend-deployment and an appbackend-service

+    kubectl apply -f app-deployment.yaml
+Check the status if wanted, but it's not finished yet

+    kubectl get pods,deployments,svc

 ### 3.2.
-Add a local gateway using ingress
+Add a local database (mysql)
+Go to the directory AppBackEnd and update three parts (pom.xml, src/main/resources/application.properties, src/test) Go to the root of project and create three .yaml files (db-deployment.yaml, mysql-secret.yaml, mysql-configMap.yaml)

+    touch db-deployment.yaml
+    touch mysql-secret.yaml
+    touch mysql-configMap.yaml
+Copy the corresponding contents and update the password in the mysql-secret.yaml (ex: if using "test" as password)

+    echo "test" | base64
+Copy the result (the encoded password) from terminal and replace the old password with the encoded password Update the host, database, username in the mysql-configMap.yaml and the mysql-secret.yaml if necessary Apply these three .yaml files

+    kubectl apply -f mysql-secret.yaml -f mysql-configMap.yaml -f db-deployment.yaml
+Check the status if wanted, but it's not finished yet

+    kubectl get pods,deployments,svc

 ### 3.3.
 Add a second service (appfrontend-service)
 ### 3.4.
-Add a local database (mysql)
+Add a local gateway using ingress
 ### 3.5.
 Deploy in a cloud infrastructure (Git Actions)